dotnet/dotnet-docker/1.0.0-rc2/README.md

 ### `microsoft/dotnet:<version>`

-This is the defacto image.
-It contains the .NET Core runtime and framework as well as CLI tools.
-This image can be used to develop .NET Core applications as well as a place to run, test, and debug them.
+This image contains the .NET Core SDK which is comprised of two parts:

+1. .NET Core
+2. .NET Core command line tools

+This image is reccomended if you are trying .NET Core for the first time, as it allows both developing and running applications.
+Use this image for your development process (developing, building and testing applications).

 ### `microsoft/dotnet:<version>-onbuild`